 I look forward to the institute facilitating significant and innovative contributions and solutions to industry, government, community and the real-world problems of our time, and to increasingly engaging and involving humanities students and faculty across ASU campuses.

-We eagerly anticipate next year when the IHR will welcome a new director.
-Elizabeth will take on a new role as Director of the Lincoln Center for Applied Ethics, and Ron, serving as Associate Director and joined by Assistant Director Liz Grumbach, will ensure a smooth leadership transition in the IHR.
-We thank all of our constituents — faculty, students, staff, the administration, our donors and community members — for your support this past year and look forward to working with you in the coming year.
+A very big thanks to all of our constituents — faculty, students, staff, the administration, donors and community members — for your support this past year, and we look forward to working with you in the coming year.